cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 ## Alternative Approaches

 The Data Companion Pull API concept (ADR-101) is a new concept.
-It's expected that over time once this architecture is well understood and is well established, it's expected that users will create their own implementation to cater to their own use cases.
+It's expected that as this architecture becomes well understood and well established, users will create their own implementation to cater to their own use cases.
 The RPC Companion API is the first implementation of a Data Companion Pull API that can also serve as an example for other implementations.